StoneT2000/StoneT2000.github.io/public/blog/posts/20210201/post.md

 <img src="./flip.png" />

-The above happened in one turn as babyducks nearby muck exposed both of my huge slanderers.
+The above happened in one turn as babyduck's nearby muck exposed both of my huge slanderers.
 Safe to say, I didn't win that match.

 During the middle of this period, teh devs finally decided to lower the exponential base of the exponential base by a *constant*.
 This didn't really do anything.
 Muck buff remained overpowered still.